-Revenue from contracts with customers.
-Revenue from contracts with customers is recognized when control of goods or services is transferred to the customers at an amount that reflects the consideration to which we expect to be entitled in exchange for those goods or services.
+Revenue from contracts with a customer.
+Revenue from contracts with a customer is recognized when control of goods or services is transferred to the customers at an amount that reflects the consideration to which the Group expects to be entitled in exchange for those goods or services.

-When the consideration in a contract includes a variable amount, the amount of consideration to which we will be entitled in exchange for transferring the goods or services to the customer is estimated.
+When the consideration in a contract includes a variable amount, the amount of consideration to which the Group will be entitled in exchange for transferring the goods or services to the customer is estimated.
 The variable consideration is estimated at contract inception and constrained until it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognized will not occur when the uncertainty associated with the variable consideration is resolved.

-When the contract contains a financing component which provides the customer with the significant benefit of financing the transfer of goods or services to the customer for more than one year, revenue is measured at the present value of the amount receivable, discounted using the discount rate that would be reflected in a separate financing transaction between us and the customer at contract inception.
-When the contract contains a financing component which provides us a significant financial benefit for more than one year, revenue recognized under the contract includes the interest expense accreted on the contract liability under the effective interest method.
-For a contract where the period between the payment by the customer and the transfer of the promised goods or services is one year or less, the transaction price is not adjusted for the effects of a significant financing component, using the practical expedient in IFRS 15.
+When the contract contains a financing component which provides the customer with the significant benefit of financing the transfer of goods or services to the customer for more than one year, revenue is measured at the present value of the amount receivable, discounted using the discount rate that would be reflected in a separate financing transaction between the Group and the customer at contract inception.
+When the contract contains a financing component which provides the Group with a significant financial benefit for more than one year, revenue recognized under the customer and the transfer of the promised goods or services is one year or less, the transaction price is not adjusted for the effects of a significant financing component, using the practical expedient in IFRS 15.

-Trading of copper ore.
-We purchase copper ore from third-party suppliers and then resells to a third-party trading company.
-Revenue is recognized on a gross basis, and at a point in time when control of the asset is transferred to the customer, upon delivery of the copper ore to the customer.
+Trading of copper ores.
+Historically, the Group purchased copper ores from third-party suppliers and then resold to a third-party trading company.
+Revenue was recognized on a gross basis, and at a point in time when control of the asset was transferred to the customer, upon delivery of the copper ores to the customers.